 “To secure these Rights”

-Endeavoring to further define our Constitution’s limits on government to encroach upon the innate rights of the People, James Madison, its primary architect, introduced to the First Congress in 1789 a Bill of Rights – the first ten Amendments to our Constitution – which was then ratified on December 15th, 1791.
+Endeavoring to further define our Constitution’s limits on government to encroach upon the innate rights of the people, James Madison, its primary architect, introduced to the First Congress in 1789 a Bill of Rights – which was ratified on December 15th, 1791.

 On the other hand, George Mason was among 16 of the 55 Constitutional Convention delegates who refused to sign because the document did not adequately address limitations on what the central government had “no power to do.”
 Indeed, he worked with Patrick Henry and Samuel Adams against its ratification for that reason.